mkhushi/mkbacktester/README.md

 main.py is the main file that you need to edit for historical prices file.
 Read comments in the files.

+Install TA-Lib via Anconda command prompt

+$ conda install -c conda-forge ta-lib

-You could install TA-LIB from pre-compiled python wheels.
+You could also install TA-LIB from pre-compiled python wheels.
 Download from https://www.lfd.uci.edu/~gohlke/pythonlibs/#ta-lib

 command on Windows: